 Ivel Valley is an area special school and college in Biggleswade, Central Bedfordshire for children and young adults aged 3-19 who have a learning disability.
-Every pupil at Ivel Valley has an Education, Health and Care Plan (EHCP), meaning staff need to have an acute awareness of the implications of safeguarding pupils with special education needs and disabilities (SEND), and their increased vulnerability to abuse and neglect.
-This vulnerability might be due to a number of reasons, including:
+Every pupil at Ivel Valley has an Education, Health and Care Plan (EHCP), meaning staff need to have an acute awareness of the implications of safeguarding pupils with special education needs and disabilities (SEND), and their increased vulnerability to abuse, neglect and exploitation.
+This vulnerability might be due to several reasons, including:

-- additional communication needs;
+- additional communication needs

-- not understanding that what is happening to them is abusive;
+- not understanding that what is happening to them is abusive

-- the need for personal care support;
+- the need for personal care support

-- isolation from others;
+- isolation from others

 - or dependence on adults.

 This will be further considered through staff training.
-There is also specific information in appendix one.
+There is also specific information about signs and indicators of abuse, neglect and exploitation in Appendix One.

 The majority of our pupils reside in Central Bedfordshire; some reside in neighbouring counties including Bedford Borough, Hertfordshire, Cambridgeshire and Northamptonshire.
-We therefore follow Central Bedfordshire policies and procedures, but have awareness of the need to consider policies and procedures of other local authorities if required.
+We therefore follow Central Bedfordshire policies and procedures but have awareness of the need to consider policies and procedures of other local authorities if required.